Let’s work together to find a solution

-Around 7% of U.S. businesses are operated as partnerships and around 70% of those partnerships end in a buyout or liquidation.
-With those kinds of statistics, small business owners will want to prepare themselves for the possibility of buying out their partner.
-It’s a complex task that involves putting a price on your company, negotiating a settlement with your partner, securing financing to buy them out, and completing all the necessary paperwork to legally separate them from the business.
+Around 8% of U.S. businesses are operated as partnerships and around 70% of those partnerships end in a buyout or liquidation.
+With those kinds of statistics, small business owners will want to prepare themselves for the possibility of buying out their partners.
+It’s a complex task that involves putting a price on your company, negotiating a settlement with your partner, securing partner buyout financing, and completing all the necessary paperwork to legally separate them from the business.

 This guide will answer the question “How to buy out a business partner?” and describe how the remaining partner can finance the buyout with the help of AVANA Capital.